KristijanLaskovski/FINAL_PET_CARE/README.md

  <div class="row">
  <div class="col-lg-8">
  <h3></h3>
-Our idea for this application was to create an app that will be used to help users who lost their pets, to help injured pets found on the streat, find the best tips for raising a pet and find the nearst pet store, hospital and rtc.
+Our idea for this application was to create an app that will be used to help users who lost their pets and need help, to help injured pets found on the streat and find the best tips for raising a pet and find the nearst pet store, hospital and etc.
  </div>
   <div class="col-lg-4">
   <img alt="Logo" src="https://raw.githubusercontent.com/KristijanLaskovski/FINAL_PET_CARE/master/PatCareTeam2/res/drawable-xxhdpi/ic_launcher.png">